poanchen/poanchen.github.io/_posts/2018-02-09-Solving-the-Fibonacci-problem-using-Dynamic-Programming-in-Java.md

 ### Bottom Up

 A better way to do this is to get rid of the recursion all-together by evaluating the results in the right order.
-Instead of top down, we are going for bottom up.
+Instead of top down, we are going for bottom up.&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2018/02/09/Solving-the-Fibonacci-problem-using-Dynamic-Programming-in-Java/FibonacciNumber.java" target="_blank">source code</a>

 <pre>
   <code class="java">